2 Louisiana hospital systems propose merger

 Two Louisiana hospital systems are proposing a merger.

 The Lafayette system is currently an Ochsner affiliate.
-A news release says the merger would create the Gulf South's largest and most comprehensive health provider.
+The merger would create the Gulf South's largest and most comprehensive health provider, according to a news release.
+Ochsner says it owns, manages or is affiliated with 40 hospitals and 115.

+"Patients will continue to have access to the same services and physicians they know today," Dr. John Schutte, a member of the Lafayette General Health Board of Trustees and an orthopedic surgeon, said.
+"Our aim is to enhance and expand services for Southwest Louisiana, so that people in Acadiana do not have to leave the area for services.
+We will work to expand sub-specialty care, especially in pediatrics and oncology,"

 Both systems will now check each other out more thoroughly and seek regulatory approval.
 Officials expect final approvals in the spring.